-Althea Goundrey studied Art and Art Education at
+Althea Goundrey studied Studio Art and Art Education

 Hampshire, and the Art Institute of Boston.
 She holds a Master of Education

-from Plymouth State University and is currently in the Museum Studies
+from Plymouth State University and a Museum Studies Certificate from Tufts

-Certificate Program at Tufts University.
-Goundrey has taught children's classes at AVA for three years.
+University.
+Goundrey has taught children's classes at AVA since 2010.

 Michael Heffernan received his MFA in Painting from

 The New York Academy of Art and teaches Studio Art at Plymouth State